2020 Update: The following dimensional weight rules apply and have accurate, current dimensional weight factors.

-Next year, USPS can expect to get more of the parcel delivery business that UPS and FedEx once had, as they have no plans to change their existing dim rules.
+USPS can continue to expect to get more of the parcel delivery business that UPS and FedEx once had, as they have no plans to change their existing dim rules.
 If you sell big items that are fairly lightweight, USPS mayb be the way to go.
 But the Postal Service isn’t the only alternative to consider, as some merchants are looking into regional carriers to handle at least a portion of their shipments.

 3. Try to Negotiate

 FedEx and UPS do negotiate their dim rules, but generally it requires that a merchant is doing big order volume.
 The negotiation that these carriers will typically make is increasing the dim divisor to a higher number.

 If your order volume is substantial, it is worth reaching out to FedEx and UPS to see if you can get a deal.
 If your order volume isn’t yet substantial, you can also look to outsource order fulfillment to take advantage of ship rates, software and expertise that you may not be able to get on your own.

 Dimensional weight rules can be a headache, especially for certain types of merchandise.
 And while the headache is seemingly going to grow stronger next year, merchants should view this as an opportunity to be more strategic and tighten things up with their order fulfillment and shipping operations.

 And if it’s something you don’t want to have to deal with, give us a shout.
 We’d love to take the hassles of shipping off your plate.